oskarandre/Reinforcement-learning-Hockey/README.md

 # Reinforcement Learning Hockey

 This project uses Unity's mlAgents and reinforcement learning to train agents to play hockey against each other.
+The players are controlled by AI, trained with deep reinforcement learning (DRL) andProximal Policy Optimization (PPO).
+These methods enable the agents to continuously learn and optimize their strategies, resulting in dynamic, adaptive gameplay that mimics human decision-making and teamwork.

 ## Installation